-Shooting reported at annual garlic festival in California
+Multiple victims reported in shooting at California garlic festival

 SACRAMENTO (Reuters) - Police and ambulances raced to a shooting at a food festival in California on Sunday, and video posted on social media showed people at the event running for cover as shots rang out.

-Few details were immediately available, but a police spokesman said there were casualties.
+Few details were immediately available, but police said there were casualties and that the scene remained active.

 NBC Bay Area reported that ambulance crews were told 11 people were “down” after the shooting on the last day of the Gilroy Garlic Festival, an annual three-day event south of San Jose.

-Footage uploaded to social media appeared to show festival attendees scattering in confusion as loud popping sounds could be heard in the background.
+Footage uploaded to social media appeared to show festival attendees scattering in fear and confusion as loud popping sounds could be heard in the background.

 “What’s going on?” a woman can be heard asking on one video.
 “Who’d shoot up a garlic festival?”

-Evenny Reyes, 13, told the San Jose Mercury News that at first she thought the sound of gunfire was fireworks.
+Evenny Reyes, 13, told the San Jose Mercury News that at first she thought the gunfire was fireworks.
 But then she saw someone with a wounded leg.

 “We were just leaving and we saw a guy with a bandana wrapped around his leg because he got shot,” Reyes told the newspaper.
 “There was a little kid hurt on the ground.
 People were throwing tables and cutting fences to get out.”

-Another witness, Maximo Rocha, a volunteer with the Gilroy Browns youth football team, said he saw many people on the ground, but he could not be sure how many may have been shot and how many were trying to protect themselves.
+Another witness, Maximo Rocha, a volunteer with the Gilroy Browns youth football team, said he saw many people on the ground, but could not be sure how many may have been shot and how many were trying to protect themselves.

 He told NBC Bay Area that “quite a few” were injured, “because I helped a few.”